Raphtory/raphtory.github.io/docs/user-guide/graphql/3_writing-queries.md

             rg.add_edge(1, "sally", "tony", layer="friendship")
     ```

-Once you have updated the graph such as adding an edge, adding a node, removing an edge etc. You can receive a graph using `receive_graph()` and stating the path of the graph you would like to receive.
+Once you have updated the graph, for example by adding an edge, you can receive a graph by using `receive_graph()` and specifying the path of the graph you would like to receive.

 === ":fontawesome-brands-python: Python"